-Anytime that I am asked to bring something to a party, this is the dish that I bring.
+Anytime that I am asked to bring something to a party, I almost always bring an antipasto platter (but if it isn’t that, then I bring the best brownies ever).
 While there are some basics to an antipasto platter, you can always customize it to your liking.
 There are not set ingredients that you have to include.
 I usually opt for Italian antipasto, however, this is an easy dish that you can make your own.
 There are some main components to an antipasto platter; charcuterie (2-3), cheese (2-3), bread or crackers and marinated vegetables (2-3).
+Of course, you can’t forget a beautiful platter to put everything on.
 Sometimes I substitute dried fruits and nuts for the marinated vegetables.
 This depends on the cheeses I am using.
 For a more traditional Italian antipasto platter, here is what I include:

-Charcuterie: In this platter I have spicy soppressata and imported prosciutto di parma.
+In this platter I have spicy soppressata and imported prosciutto di parma.
 I cannot stress the importance of buying imported prosciutto.
 I swear I am not being a snob, but, in my humble opinion there is a huge difference.
 The domestic prosciutto has a stronger, gamier flavor.
 The imported prosciutto is milder, and a lot less gamey.
 Of course, you can choose whichever cured meats you would like.
 Dry sausage or bresaola would also be delicious.
+A hard salami that is sliced thin is also delicious, and I would pair that with a sharp cheddar…must you will see that in the variations below.

 Wine pairing: Chianti, Sangiovese